 Workshops and Tours

 Our goal is for you to be safe, comfortable, and satisfied on the photography workshop or tour you take with In Light of Nature.
 Please communicate with us any questions or concerns you have.

-In particular it is important for you to read the workshop description so you fully understand the physical exertion level, range of weather conditions to expect, and required equipment the workshop.
-Please also read the rules of behavior for In Light of Nature Workshops.
+In particular, it is important for you to read the workshop description so you fully understand the physical exertion level, the range of weather conditions to expect, and required equipment the workshop.

 We reserve the right to refuse service to anyone for any reason at any time.

 The workshop/tour leader may interview potential participants before the workshop/tour to assess whether the potential participant would be well suited for the particular workshop/tour.
 Consideration of physical ability, experience in outdoor activities, and the ability to work well as a team member in challenging outdoor environments are required to provide a safe and enjoyable experience for the entire workshop/tour group.